Swansea, Glamorgan, Wales

 Have a mooch around the National Waterfront Museum where you can find out everything you needed to know about the industrial and maritime history of Wales; right next door is LC Waterpark where you can have tremendous fun whizzing down slides and tubes and surf a continuous wave!
 Literary buffs can visit the Dylan Thomas Centre and his birthplace at Cwmdonkin Drive; art lovers will adore the Glynn Vivian Art Gallery, and if plants and flowers are more your thing you’ll like Singleton Botanical Gardens, Clyne Gardens and the totally tropical Planatasia hot houses.

-Soak up the seasidey feel by wandering down to Swansea beach and sitting on the sea wall with an ice cream, indulge in water sports or take a boat trip around the bay; stroll out to Mumbles, a (big) fishing village that has a more traditional feel, a lovely Victorian pier and several good shops and eateries.
-Back in Swansea you can soak up the maritime vibe on the marina; sit outside and see how many boats you can count or book up at one of the bars or restaurants for a leisurely lunch.
+Soak up the seaside feel by wandering down to Swansea beach and sitting on the sea wall with an ice cream, indulge in water sports or take a boat trip around the bay; stroll out to Mumbles, a (big) fishing village that has a more traditional feel, a lovely Victorian pier and several good shops and eateries.
+Back in Swansea, you can soak up the maritime vibe on the marina; sit outside and see how many boats you can count or book up at one of the bars or restaurants for a leisurely lunch.

 Just up the road is the stunning Gower Peninsula.